Aboard the USS Ronald Reagan

-After her June visit to Singapore, USS Ronald Reagan will be participating in the Talisman Saber exercise with Australian and other forces in July before returning to Japan in August.
-This visit to Singapore is not the first for the Reagan sailors who have experienced this sunny island through the nine tours offered by the ship’s Morale, Welfare and Recreation (MWR) Department.
+After her June visit to Singapore, USS Ronald Reagan participated in the Talisman Saber exercise with Australian and other forces in July before returning to Japan in August.
+This visit to Singapore is not the first for the Reagan sailors who experienced this sunny island through the nine tours offered by the ship’s Morale, Welfare and Recreation (MWR) Department.

 Thank you to Navy Leaguer Valerio Rossi for sharing your experiences with us!

 We are always happy to hear positive responses or receive beautiful images you have taken at our events and collaborations with the service men and women in Singapore!